-Divide the class into groups then ask them to read through the factors discussed on page 390 of the Learner's Book.
+Divide the class into groups then ask them to read through the factors discussed in the Learner's Book.
 Have one of the learners list the various points identified on the board.

 Afterwards, assign each group specific factors to research on.
 As you help then form groups, have in mind learners of different abilities in each group.